Tom Brady Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Matchup vs. Carolina

-- In four matchups against the Panthers, Brady averaged 274.2 passing yards per game, 4.3 yards fewer than his over/under for Sunday.
+- Brady averaged 274.2 passing yards per game in four matchups against the Panthers, 5.3 yards fewer than his over/under for Sunday.

-- Brady threw a touchdown pass in each of those games against the Panthers, and threw multiple TD passes against them four times.

 - Note: Brady's stats vs. Panthers date back to 2016.